 Food: In all marquees there are also smaller and larger meals.
 Mostly there are Bavarian classics and Oktoberfest celebrities such as ox on a spit, half chicken, half duck and plugfish.
 As snacks there are Weißwürste, Schweinsbratwurst (pork sausages), Schmalzbrote, radishes (radish or radishes) with salt, giant pretzels.
 In the tents the food has become very expensive.
 Outside the tents it is a bit cheaper at the many stalls and snack bars.
 Here you can get fish sandwiches, hamburgers, hot dogs and much more.
 Very popular are also the sweet stands with roasted almonds, cotton candy etc. In the last few years many stands with non-Bavarian food have been added (kebab, gyros, Thai, former Yugoslavian etc.)

-Prices: Unfortunately, the Oktoberfest is expensive and prices continue to rise from year to year.
-Since the number of visitors and the turnover continues to increase due to the popularity and the area of the Theresienwiese is not growing, there is hardly any price pressure.
-Therefore the prices have now reached a level which is about 30-50% higher than at comparable events.
-The beer price is still within limits: The measure (1 litre) of beer costs around 11 Euros in the big tents in 2010.
+Prices: Unfortunately, Oktoberfest is expensive and prices continue to rise from year to year.
+Since the number of visitors and sales continue to increase due to popularity and the area of Theresienwiese is not growing, there is hardly any price pressure.
+The prices have now reached a level that is around 30-50% higher than at comparable events.
+The price of beer is still limited: a liter (1 liter) of beer will cost around 13 to 15 euros in the large tents in 2024.
 Food has become extremely expensive, especially in the tents.
-You can hardly get full below 15 euros.
-20€ for a good meat dish with side dishes is more realistic.
-If you run out of money: Several cash machines are set up at the Oktoberfest.
-Smoking has been prohibited in the tents for several years.
+You can hardly get enough for less than 20 euros.
+Over €25 for a good meat dish with side dishes is more realistic.
+If you’re running out of money: Several ATMs are set up at the Oktoberfest.
+Smoking has been banned in the tents for several years.

 Traditions